Prerequisite Course Requirements

 Q. Do you accept international students?

 A. No, you must be a U.S. Citizen or U.S. Permanent Resident (must possess U.S. Permanent Resident card).
-We will not accept letters of application for U.S.
+We will not accept letters of application for U.S. permanent residency.

-Q. Do you accept foreign coursework?
+Q. Do you accept foreign degrees?

 Q. My prerequisite coursework is several years old; can I still use these courses?